Skip to main content

 I have spent much of my career understanding how people make decisions under pressure, and what goes wrong when they do.

-My background includes work with security and risk in various contexts.
-I have seen firsthand how trust-based systems can be exploited, and how even experienced and competent people make decisions they later regret.
+My background includes work as CISO and with security awareness, where I have seen firsthand how trust-based systems can be exploited, and how even experienced and competent people make decisions they later regret.

 How I work